DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

   Mod/2).
 The character responding makes a simple check against these values.

-- A *Save* is a Check made with an Attribute (see below) with a predetermined Difficulty Range that a character makes while aiming at their own Target Card.
+- A *Save* is a Check made with an Attribute (see below) with a predetermined Difficulty Range that a character makes against their own Target Card.

 ### Fate Cards

 You start with 2 Jokers in your hand as **Fate Cards**.
 Any Aces drawn during play are also reserved as Fate Cards.
 At any time, you can discard a Fate Card to ...

-  1. *Push Fate*: redraw any check and use the new value.
+  1. *Push Fate*: redraw use the new value.
-  2. *Exchange Fate*: gain one *Power Point* per card discarded (up to your max)
+  2. *Exchange Fate*: gain one *Power Point* per card discarded.
   3. *Toughen Up*: nullify one point of damage taken per card discarded.

 ### Characters